jstz-dev/jstz/docs/quick_start.md

 - **`SmartFunction` API**

-  Smart functions can invoke other smart functions using `fetch`, similiar to network requests in JavaScript.
+  Smart functions can invoke other smart functions using `fetch`, similar to network requests in JavaScript.
   Additionally, new smart functions can be deployed by a smart function using the [`SmartFunction`](./api/smart_function.md) API.

 ## 2. Deploying your Smart Function